quakank/ColorBlindAccessibleUI/ColorBlindAccessibleUI/Readme.txt

 - Settlement nameplates for Allied and Enemy settlements
 - Party and Army size numbers on the world map, Ally/Enemy
 - Various Positive/Negative indicators such as differences in stats on equipment in Trade/Inventory screen
+- Standard information messages (XP Gain, Daily Gold Change, etc)
+- Event notification messages (Prisoner taken/escaped, Army creation, Marriage, NPC Lost, etc)

-This mod comes packaged with 11 defined color options but provides the ability to define your own colors for use in the mod.
+This mod comes packaged with 26 defined color options but provides the ability to define your own colors for use in the mod.